What is NINAS?

 Certainly not!
 The NINAS Movement is a completely non-violent movement.
 We condemn violence of any kind from either state or non-state actors.
 NINAS declared a Constitutional Force Majeure on 16th December 2020 and from its Notice, plus our antecedents, we espouse non-violence.
 Our CFM is an ORDERLY PROCESS.

-“The self-determination agitation shall be a bloodless, intellectually rooted, legally grounded one.” – Prof Banji Akintoye, Chairman of NINAS Movement.
+“The self-determination agitation shall be a bloodless, intellectually rooted, legally grounded one.” – This is an on-point description of NINAS!

 What is the NINAS Movement’s Strategy?